ariofrio/cs170-spring12-proj1/README.md

 The assignment in question is [here](http://www.cs.ucsb.edu/~chris/teaching/cs170/projects/proj1.html).
 So far, I have implemented a very simple shell, that supports running programs with arguments.
 There is no support for operators `&`, `|`, `<`, `>`.
 It also doesn't support the `-n` option just yet.
+Finally, error reporting is non-existant.
 Otherwise, it works! :-)

 ## Sample session